+Interior Cleaning

-- Interior Cleaning Use a dry, low-velocity stream of air to clean the interior of the chassis.
+Use a dry, low-velocity stream of air to clean the interior of the chassis.
 Use a soft-bristle, non-static-producing brush for cleaning around components.
-If you must use a liquid for minor interior cleaning, use a 75% isopropyl alcohol solution and rinse with deionized water. - Exterior Cleaning Clean the exterior surfaces of the chassis with a dry lint-free cloth or a soft-bristle brush.
+If you must use a liquid for minor interior cleaning, use a 75% isopropyl alcohol solution and rinse with deionized water.

+Exterior Cleaning

+Clean the exterior surfaces of the chassis with a dry lint-free cloth or a soft-bristle brush.
 If any dirt remains, use a cloth or swab dipped in a 75% isopropyl alcohol solution.
 Use a swab to clean narrow spaces around controls and connectors.
-Do not use abrasive compounds on any part of the instrument that may damaged by it.
+Do not use abrasive compounds on any part of the instrument that may damage the chassis.

 CAUTION.
 Avoid the use of chemical cleaning agents that might damage the plastics used in the instrument.
 Use only deionized water when cleaning the front-panel buttons.
-Use a glass cleaner to clean the LCD.
-For the rest of the instrument, use a 75% isopropyl alcohol solution as a cleaner and rinse with deionized water.
+Use a 75% isopropyl alcohol solution as a cleaner and rinse with deionized water.
 Before using any other type of cleaner, consult your Tektronix Service Center or representative.